Whether you think you can do or think you can’t, you’re right

 Where are Your Thoughts Right Now?

 Have you ever asked yourself whether your life is a failure or not?

-If you haven’t, how about asking yourself now and let’s ponder over your possible answer.
+If you haven’t, how about asking yourself now and let’s pondering over your possible answer?

-When I got to the tipping point due to my debt, I asked the same question to myself.
+When I got to the tipping point due to my debt, I asked myself the same question.

-Think carefully what Henry Ford said before you answer.
+Think carefully about what Henry Ford said before you answer.

 Here again, we have two choices.

 We either think of our life as a failure, or it’s not.